 Mesembryanthemum astridae, Mesembryanthemum hugo-schlechteri, Verrucifera hugo-schlechteri

 Titanopsis hugo-schlechteri is a clump-forming succulent that forms stemless or short-stemmed rosettes of roughly triangular leaves with warty tips.
 The rosettes grow up to 2 inches (5 cm) in diameter.
-Leaves are crowded, up to 0.8 inches (2 cm) long and with triangular, warty tips.
+Leaves are crowded, up to 0.8 inches (2 cm) long, and with triangular, warty tips.
 They are very variable in color, from green, blue, grey, red to purple.
 Warts also vary in color, from white to reddish-brown.
-Flowers are small, daisy-like, yellow to orange (occasionally pink) and appear in winter.
+Flowers are small, daisy-like, yellow to orange (occasionally pink), and appear in winter.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).